The Historic Northern Trust Open

 - 2008 Phil Mickelson seized control from Jeff Quinney on the back nine and closed with a 1-under 70 for a two-shot victory, the 33rd of his career.

-- 2009 Phil Mickelson captured the win by one stroke over Steve Stricker.
+- 2009 Phil Mickelson became the seventh player to win back-to-back tournaments, capturing the victory by one stroke over Steve Stricker.

-- 2010 Steve Stricker won the tournament and secured his ranking of the number two player in the world.
+- 2010 By winning the tournament, Steve Stricker secured the ranking of number two in the world.

-- 2012 Bill Haas won the 2012 tournament.
-He defeated Phil Mickelson and Keegan Bradley with a birdie-3 on the second playoff hole (No. 10).
+- 2012 Bill Haas defeated Phil Mickelson and Keegan Bradley with a birdie-3 on number 10, the second playoff hole.